Andy4495/NewhavenOLED/README.md

 This library works with both Arduino and Energia MSP430 projects.

 The library is based on [example code][1] provided by Newhaven Display International and [updates][2] made by Pasquale D'Antini.

-I made further updates to the code by packaging it into Arduino library format, providing cleaner selection of Arduino control pin numbers, and improving the bit shift data transfer.
+I made further updates to the code by packaging it into Arduino library format, providing cleaner selection of control pin numbers (SDI, SCK, CS, RES), and improving the bit shift data transfer.
+In addition, several `write()` methods are available for easier use of the display.

 Although the Newhaven data sheets do not directly mention support for 3.3V operation (e.g., when using MSP430 controllers), I have had success with